nathartge/SQLGuard/README.md

 1. The basebuild solution can be customised for any enviroment and is a collection of scripts which will help you do perform DBA tasks.
 Some scripts are from OLA and OZAR which I love to use, the build will postiion these into a base DB and not the master DB.
 Rename as you like.
 2. SQLGuard SSIS solution health reporting
-3. SQLGuard Netbackup SSIS solution, this uses a local db on each instance and an SSIS package which calls the local Netbackup agent and master server to backup SQL databases.
+3. SQLNetbackupV2 SSIS solution, this uses a local db on each instance called [SQLGuard_Ops] and an SSIS package which calls the local Netbackup agent and master server to backup SQL databases.
+See the relevant page for more info.

 Databases I use: